Ofomn/Data_Visualisation_Project/README.md

 ## Why Diamonds:

-Diamonds are known for their extreme hardness, unmatched brilliance, and rich sentimental value.
-They are made of nearly 100% carbon atoms and are so durable that the only other mineral that can scratch a diamond's surface is another diamond.
+Extreme hardness, unrivalled brilliance, and high emotive worth are all attributes of diamonds.
+The only other mineral that can scratch a diamond's surface is another diamond because they are comprised almost entirely of carbon atoms.

 ---